LewNic1/tech-mo/README.md

 ## **Future Features**
 - Users can edit their posted resources.
 - Create a function where users can directly message each other.
-- Create a social page where users can post memes, comments/questions and reply.
+- Create a social page where users can post memes, comments/questions.

 ## **Shout-Outs**
 - The instructors Brock, Isha, Dalton and T.A's Gabe and Emily.
 - All my classmates who took the time to break things down for me; explain concepts and walked me through my code.
 I appreciate all of you!!
+For Real, FO REAL!!!

 #### Link to user stories, wireframes and ERDs [Trello] (https://trello.com/b/PCK0UsYl/techmo).